 Bachelor of Arts (BA)

 The Bachelor of Arts (BA) equips students with a number of important life skills.
-These include an ability to communicate clearly, an ability to think critically and creatively, an ability to solve problems across a wide range of domains, to manage their own learning, to have an understanding of the ethics of scholarship as well as to understand the key concepts within the disciplines studied.
+These include an ability to communicate clearly, to think critically and creatively, to solve problems across a wide range of domains, to manage their own learning, to have an understanding of the ethics of scholarship as well as to understand the key concepts within the disciplines studied.

 What makes the Victoria Bachelor of Arts degree distinctive is its strong emphasis on the humanities, creative arts, languages and social sciences, its flexible structure and its broad range of opportunities for exploring a variety of disciplines.

 The QS World Ranking placed Politics and International Relations and English Language and Literature in the top 50.
 Victoria was also ranked in the top 150 in the world in: Modern Languages, Philosophy, and Communications and Media Studies.
 In the recent Performance Based Research Fund evaluation, disciplines in humanities and social sciences dominated the results with seven out of the ten areas taught in the Faculty coming first in New Zealand.
 Victoria University has ranked 67 in the top 100 universities for arts and humanities in the 2013-2014 Times Higher Education World University rankings.

 The humanities include subjects where we explore what it means to be human; for example, languages, History, English Literature, Media Studies, Film, Theatre and Music.
 Social sciences include subjects where we explore how humans interact with each other, such as Cultural Anthropology, Criminology and Sociology.

 Choose subjects that are closely related–like Asian Studies and an Asian language–for a focused, specialised degree.
 Or major in one subject that suits your career ambitions, while keeping your passions alive with study in other areas.